Ahmed-CYB/mcp-test/challenges/insecure-ftp-server/README.md

 # Insecure FTP Server Challenge

 ## Learning Objectives
-- Understand the risks associated with misconfigured anonymous FTP servers
+- Understand FTP server misconfigurations
-- Explore FTP command-line utilities
+- Explore anonymous access to sensitive files
-- Exploit FTP server misconfigurations to gain unauthorized access
+- Use FTP commands and tools

-## Scenario
+## Challenge Description
-A company has set up an FTP server for sharing files internally.
-However, it has been misconfigured, allowing anonymous access to sensitive files.
-Your mission is to exploit this vulnerability to retrieve a file containing a secret flag.
+A small company has left their FTP server open to the public.
+Your task is to identify the vulnerability and retrieve the sensitive file containing the flag.

-## Deployment
+## Accessing the Challenge
-- Use Docker Compose to set up the victim and attacker environments.
+- Use a web browser to access the Kali Linux desktop.
-- Access the FTP server from the Kali Linux container at `ftp://victim:21`
+- The FTP server is available at ftp://victim:21

 ## Hints
-1. Consider the access level granted by the FTP server's configuration.
+1. Check if anonymous access is enabled.
-2. What kind of operations does anonymous access allow?
+2. Try uploading or modifying files in the FTP server.
-3. The flag is stored in the FTP server's root directory.
+3. Look for sensitive files that are world-readable.